Questions for Critical Thinking

 Inspect simplify survey

-Take part in test for distinguish
+Take part in test

 List distinction theme